Healthdirect Free Australian health advice you can count on.

 How is ABI diagnosed?

-People with an ABI will often have a brain scan.
+To diagnose ABI, people with an ABI will often have a brain scan.
+This helps doctors look and assess the extent of any brain damage.
 Depending on the cause of the ABI, other tests might be done as well.

-Testing of the person's memory, thinking and how well they manage everyday tasks will need to be done.
-These tests examine what kind of problems they are having, and what support they will need.
+Medical professionals may carry out testing of the person's memory, thinking and how well they manage everyday tasks.
+These tests are used to identify what kind of problems they are having, and what support they will need.

 How is ABI treated?

-To some extent, the treatment will depend on what has caused the ABI.
-For example, someone who has had a stroke needs treatment designed for their situation.
+Treatment will depend on what has caused the ABI.
+For example, someone who has had a stroke needs treatment specific to their condition.
+This will be different to treatment for a head injury or infection.

 Rehabilitation takes time.
 Although the biggest improvements usually come in the first few months after an injury, recovery can continue for years afterwards.
-Some people have to learn to live with some of the effects of an ABI on a more permanent basis.
+Some people may have to live with some of the effects of an ABI permanently.

 Caring for a person with an ABI, and living with an ABI